Atakent, near Narlıkuyu.

-|Location:||Atakent, near Narlıkuyu.
-21km east of Silifke at the coast road.
-1km from Hasanaliler, Içel. (|
+21 km east of Silifke at the coast road.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-Cehennem Çukuru (Hell) is located 75m northeast of Cennet.
-It is 60m wide and 120m deep, an almost circular daylight shaft.
+Cehennem Çukuru (Hell) is located 75 m northeast of Cennet.
+It is 60 m wide and 120 m deep, an almost circular daylight shaft.
 Because of its lesser diameter it is said to be smaller, but it is much deeper and obviously was rather frightening for the locals.
 This may be the reason for the name hell, and obviously the chapel is the reason why the other pit is called heaven in contrast.
 It is also possible to visit this pit on a steel ladder, but this is rather dangerous and not recommended for the average tourist.

-300m to the southwest of Heaven is the Astim - Dilek Magarasi (Asthma and Wishing Cave), also called Narlıkuyu (Pomegranate Spring).
-This cave is well developed and lighted and the most easy to visit of all three caves.
+The cave is entered down a 15 m deep iron spiral staircase.
+It is well developed and lighted and the most easy to visit of all three caves.
 It shows impressive speleothems, like stalactites, stalagmites and all forms of calcite crystals.
-The cave is 250m long and 10 to 15m wide and high.
+The cave is 250 m long and 10 m to 15 m wide and high.
 This main passage leads the visitor to four huge chambers and many small side passages.